The Oxford Mountaineering Library

 Using the Oxford Mountaineering Library

-The OML is located in the Radcliffe Science Library, Parks Road, one floor down on Level 3, on the left-hand and back walls of the room.
+The OML is located in the Radcliffe Science Library, Parks Road, on Level 5 in the centre of the room.

 If you have a Bod card, you can swipe into the RSL and go and have a look for yourself.

 If you do not have a Bod card, you can still access the OML and OUMC guide collection.
-You will have to show the RSL librarian your OUMC card for access to the library.
-The RSL librarians can point you to the OUMC collections (if your not a member of the University please don't wander around).
-Non university members will need to borrow and return books using the black OML book rather than the online catalogueing system.
+Show the RSL librarian your OUMC card at the entrance of the RSL and ask to be admitted to visit the Oxford Mountaineering Library.
+The RSL librarians can point you in the right direction (if you’re not a member of the University please don't wander around).

 What have we got?